 City of Nelson Applications for Funding

-Council welcomes applications from all community groups and will be allocating funding equally between the four core pillars of sustainability as identified in the City’s Path to 2040 Sustainability Strategy; Environment, Social, Culture, Economy.
+Council welcomes applications from all community groups.
+In accordance with Council's Columbia Basin Trust Community Initiatives Program policy, Council has set a soft target to equally fund the City's four core pillars of sustainability as identified in the City’s Path to 2040 Sustainability Strategy being: Environment, Social, Culture, Economy.

-Applicants for 2015 Community Initiatives Program funding eligible to the City of Nelson may:
+Applicants for funding eligible to the City of Nelson in 2016 may:

 The City of Nelson is again asking applicants to align project proposals with the City's planning initiatives by adding a 1 - 2 page attachment to their application which clearly demonstrates how the project meets one or many of the City's goals and objectives.
 City Council has requested that applications for funding allocated to the City of Nelson should clearly address the following five areas:

 - Applications for community initiatives that will benefit areas outside the City of Nelson must clearly show what funding has been requested from those jurisdictions on the application form.

 - Applications should show any other funding streams available for the proposed initiative (links to other funding resource are available below).

 - Applications must demonstrate alignment between project / initiative goals and the City's Path to 2040 Sustainability Strategy goals and objectives.